Orlando Museums & Art Galleries

 Everyone knows that Orlando is a magical place where you can enjoy fantastic lands, endless adventures and wondrous experiences you won’t find anywhere else.
 But with more than 12,000 years of documented history that includes Indigenous settlers, astronauts, African-American trailblazers, artistic visionaries and more, as well as robust regional support for the arts, Orlando has also emerged as a top destination for cultural tourists.

 Discover: Orlando History

-Whether you want to explore the past, see historic artistry with your own eyes, or just immerse yourself in gorgeous paintings and sculpture you’ll not soon forget, you won’t want to miss Orlando’s museums and galleries — including these family-friendly options, all of which are employing enhanced health and cleanliness measures to help keep you safe!
+Whether you want to explore the past, see historic artistry with your own eyes, or just immerse yourself in gorgeous paintings and sculpture you’ll not soon forget, you won’t want to miss Orlando’s museums and galleries — including these family-friendly options!